scaleway/terraform-provider-scaleway/docs/data-sources/domain_zone.md

 # scaleway_domain_zone

-The `scaleway_domain_record` data source is used to get information about a DNS zone within a specific domain and subdomain in Scaleway Domains and DNS.
+The `scaleway_domain_zone` data source is used to get information about a DNS zone within a specific domain and subdomain in Scaleway Domains and DNS.

 Refer to the Domains and DNS [product documentation](https://www.scaleway.com/en/docs/network/domains-and-dns/) and [API documentation](https://www.scaleway.com/en/developers/api/domains-and-dns/) for more information.